Do yourself a solid and get to know when to use each type of door

 As we touched on above, hollow core doors can cost less than half of solid core doors.
 Additionally, you can often install hollow core doors yourself, saving between $40 and $90 an hour on labor alone.

-The density of the interior of a solid core door is dense enough to block out much more sound than a hollow core door.
+The interior of a solid core door is dense enough to block out much more sound than a hollow core door.
 Exterior, bedroom, and office doors will all benefit from something stronger than a hollow door.
 That being said, you could consider soundproofing a hollow core door to save money.

 Knowing the R-value of your door can save you money on utility bills.
 Solid core doors have a higher R-value than hollow core doors.
 This is just one of the reasons that hollow core doors are not a good match for exterior entryways.